Kurento/doc-kurento-room/source/demo_deployment.rst

-%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%
-Cloud deployment
+Demo deployment
-%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%

-How to install, configure and deploy to cloud the Rooms app and how to publish the API.
-On a cloud instance which meets the following requirements, one can install Kurento Rooms applications as a system service (e.g.
+This section explains how to install, configure and deploy the Room demo application and how to publish the API.

-``kurento-room-demo``).
-There's also the possibility to run the demo manually using the provided script.
+On machines which meet the following requirements, one can install Kurento Room applications as a system service (e.g. ``kurento-room-demo``).
+There's also the possibility to manually run the demo using the provided script.

 System requirements:

 - Ubuntu 14.04
 - JDK 7 or 8
+- Maven
 - Kurento Media Server or connection with at least a running instance (to install follow the official
   `guide <http://www.kurento.org/docs/current/installation_guide.html>`_)